-It’s because of places like Thistlethwaite Falls that keep me advocating that families keep bathing suits and/or towels ready in their car — even if the day is jam packed or the road trip is over or you have no plans to be in or near water.
-You never know when you’ll come upon a stream, a pool, a must-do water slide, a splash park….or a waterfall!
+It’s because of places like Thistlethwaite Falls that keep me advocating that families keep bathing suits and/or towels ready in their car — even if the day is jam-packed or the road trip is over or you have no plans to be in or near water.
+You never know when you’ll come upon a stream, a pool, a must-do water slide, a splash park….or an Indiana waterfall!

 Thistlethwaite Falls in Richmond, Indiana